-Buziba shrugged, he supposed now was as good at time as ever as he flung the bone at the ramparts and watched it skid along them like a razor.
-But it was what was happening underneath that was really interesting becuase the gound underneath it was falling away like water.
-Soon their was a pit that looked lik it reached to the centre of the earth.
+Buziba shrugged, he supposed now was as good at time as ever.
+So he flung the bone as far as he could and watched it skid along the ramparts like a razor.
+But it was what was happening underneath that was really interesting because the ground was falling away like water.
+Soon there was a pit that looked like it reached to the centre of the earth.

 You can support my work if you like by making a donation on the link below.